chrusty/devops-manifesto/Cassandra/Exercises/Prepare-a-cassandra-cluster.md

 #### Run a repair to make sure your data is still consistent
 If this cluster had any data in it then we will have of course lost some when we killed cassandra-2.
 This is why for all but the least important datasets we would always maintain multiple replicas (usually 3).
-This would allow us to “repair” the data in the cluster by streaming replicas to the new node from its neighbours until we have the desired number of copies again.
+This would allow us to "repair" the data in the cluster by streaming replicas to the new node from its neighbours until we have the desired number of copies again.
 Try this command on one of the nodes in your cluster.
 ```docker exec -it cassandra-1 nodetool repair```